The Link Between Physical Disability and Mental Health

 Common Mental Health Issues Experienced by Individuals with Physical Disabilities

 Mental health is a complex unity of individual, social and structural interactions within a person.
-Most people struggle with some kind of mental health issue at some point in their life.
+Most people struggle with mental health issues at some point in their lives.
 For people with mobility issues, maintaining a balance of mental well-being can be even more challenging.
-For example, people with spinal cord injuries are more susceptible to developing depression or anxiety due to the pain and sudden life change.
+For example, people with spinal cord injuries are more susceptible to developing depression or anxiety due to the pain and sudden life changes.

-Physical disability may affect a person`s physical activity, which can vary in range.
+Physical disability may affect a person’s physical activity, which can vary in range.
 Sometimes it can affect personal self-esteem and limit the adaptation to the environment.
-For example, students might have a limited choice of university and education due to inaccessible buildings.
+For example, due to inaccessible buildings, young people might have a limited choice of university and education.
 This can cause various mental challenges among vulnerable people.

 Major factors that affect the mental health of people with physical disabilities include: